mcomas/mixpack/README.md

 The mixpack package is a pack of functions to deal with mixtures and to combine the components of a mixture using different approaches
 ## Installation

-mixpack is not yet available from CRAN, but you can install it from github with:
+mixpack is under construction and therefore, it is not yet available from CRAN, but you can install it from github with:

 ```R
 # install.packages("devtools")